 Feminist Solidarities after Modulation produces an intersectional analysis of transnational feminist movements and their contemporary digital frameworks of identity and solidarity.
-Engaging media theory, critical race theory, and Black feminist theory, as well as contemporary feminist movements, the book argues that digital feminist interventions map themselves onto and make use of the multiplicity and ambiguity of digital space to question presentist and fixated notions of the internet as a white space and technologies in general as objective or universal.
-Understanding these frameworks as colonial constructions of the human, identity is traced to a socio-material condition that emerged with the modernity/colonialism binary.
+Engaging media theory, critical race theory, and Black feminist theory, as well as contemporary feminist movements, the book argues that digital feminist interventions map themselves onto and make use of the multiplicity and ambiguity of digital spaces to question presentist and fixed notions of the internet as a white space and technologies in general as objective or universal.
+Understanding these frameworks as colonial constructions of the human, identity is traced to a socio-material condition that emerges with the modernity/colonialism binary.

 In the colonial moment, race and gender become the reasons for, as well as the effects of, technologies of identification, and thus need to be understood as and through technologies.
 What Deleuze has called modulation is not a present modality of control, but is placed into a longer genealogy of imperial division, which stands in opposition to feminist, queer, and anti-racist activism that insists on non-modular solidarities across seeming difference.
 At its heart, Feminist Solidarities after Modulation provides an analysis of contemporary digital feminist solidarities, which not only work at revealing the material histories and affective “leakages” of modular governance, but also challenges them to concentrate on forms of political togetherness that exceed a reductive or essentialist understanding of identity, solidarity, and difference.